ucdavis-bioinformatics-training/2020-mRNA_Seq_Workshop/data_reduction/02-alignment_mm.md

 **Questions:**
-- Look at the script `star.slurm`.
+1. Look at the script `star.slurm`.
 What does the `array=1-22` mean, why is it used, and what is the usage of it in the script itself?
-- Look through the files in an output directory and check out what is present and discuss what each of them mean. (for example: `cd /share/workshop/mrnaseq_workshop/$USER/rnaseq_example/02-STAR_alignment/mouse_110_WT_C` )
+2. Look through the files in an output directory and check out what is present and discuss what each of them mean. (for example: `cd /share/workshop/mrnaseq_workshop/$USER/rnaseq_example/02-STAR_alignment/mouse_110_WT_C` )
-- Come up with a brief command you might use to check that all of the sample alignments using STAR have a reasonable output and/or did not produce any errors.
+3. Come up with a brief command you might use to check that all of the sample alignments using STAR have a reasonable output and/or did not produce any errors.
-- Open `summary_star_alignments.txt` in excel (or excel like application), and review.
+4. Open `summary_star_alignments.txt` in excel (or excel like application), and review.
 The table that this script creates ("summary_star_alignments.txt") can be pulled to your laptop via 'scp', or WinSCP, etc., and imported into a spreadsheet.
 Are all samples behaving similarly?
 Discuss ...
+5. If time, find some other regions/genes with high expression using IGV with your group.
+(Looking at genes the paper references is a great place to start)

 ### <font color='red'> Stop Group Exercise </font>